 Benissa has a surprise at every corner.
 A landscape full of contrasts, surroundings full of history, endless leisure possibilities and the friendliness of its people, are all an invitation to enjoy everything this town has to offer.

-Some of these hot spots are; el Abogat, el Baladrar, Els Pinets or La Fustera.
+Some of these hot spots are: el Abogat, el Baladrar, els Pinets or la Fustera.
 Look for them!

 Start at the Portal Square.
 There is a very old hospital that had been built for the poor in 1790.
-Continuing down until the Purissima Street, you can find an old church which had the appearance more of a fortification from the 14th century with a Neo-gothic style.
+Continuing down until the Purissima Street, you can find an old church that looks like a fortification from the 14th century with a Neo-gothic style.
 On the right side of this same street there are two noble buildings where there is a branch of the university called Casa Andrew.
-A few houses away, the oldest building in Benissa – the Lonja (or old trade building) from the XVI century where on the top floor trials were held and on the lower floor important business transactions were carried out and is now the Ethnological Museum.
+A few houses away, the oldest building in Benissa – the Lonja (or old trade building) from the XVI century where on the top floor trials were held and on the lower floor important business transactions were carried out, but it is now the Ethnological Museum.
 In the Jaume I Square contemplate the enormous dimensions of the Cathedral of the Pure Mother Mary, symbol for Benissa, its patron Saint and above all, made by the people from there.
 Its local festivity for their patron saint is the fourth Sunday in April.